Guuzzeji/youtube-scissors-cli/README.md

 - Test and make sure your changes can still create a functional executable file. (check build guide above)

-- Create a pull request here
+- Create a pull request
   - Make sure to add a description of what changes you have made and why your changes are important.

 ---